A New Rule Means Some People With Wheelchairs Can't Fly On American Airlines

 John Morris calls himself an "aviation geek."
 He's a frequent flyer who, in his power wheelchair, has traveled to 46 countries.
 His goal is to visit every country.

 "I love air travel," he says.
-"So on the way to that take off and to the engines cutting off, right before touchdown, that joy that I get from that is just so incredible."
+From takeoff and to the way the engines cut off right before touchdown, "that joy that I get from that is just so incredible."

 After a car crash in 2012 that resulted in a triple amputation, Morris kept flying.
 He also started a website called Wheelchair Travel and hosts a travel podcast.

-Now a new policy from one airline could limit the ability of some people, like Morris, to fly.
-American Airlines, the largest airline in the United States, put in place a limit on the weight of a wheelchair, and now many power wheelchairs, like the one Morris uses, are deemed too heavy to fly on smaller regional jets.
+Now a new policy from one airline could limit the ability of some people such as Morris to fly.
+American Airlines, the largest airline in the United States, put in place a limit on the weight of a wheelchair, and now many power wheelchairs, such as the one Morris uses, are deemed too heavy to fly on smaller regional jets.

 Morris was headed to the American West on Oct.
 21 to write stories for his website.
 It was to be his first trip since March.